 In 1962 a countywide vote decided that a new city-county library system would be adopted.
 The Carnegie Collinsville Library closed on June 30, 1962, and the Collinsville Branch Library of the Tulsa City-County Library System opened its doors on July 1, 1962.
 In 1999 the collection from the library was moved to a small store front on Main Street, back to one of the first homes of the CV Library, while the entire building was renovated and expanded.
 On April 6, 2000, the Collinsville Library once again opened its doors to an increase in square footage from 3, 260 to 7, 860, an expanded collection, a children’s corner with a bay window, a neon teen center sign, a stained glass window, 11 computers, videos, CD’s, DVD’s, and the only elevator in town.
 The budget for this library renovation was over $800,000.
 The renovations maintained the historical integrity of the original Carnegie Library.
 The library still proudly displays the inlaid stone that designates it as a Carnegie Library.

 In a Tulsa World article dated Sunday, May 26, 1940, The Librarian, Mrs. Ollie B. Howell, states that the library is the headquarters for many youngsters every day after school.
-In 2006 the same holds true.
-As soon as school is out, the youngsters from the middle school walk to the library to read, visit, use the computers and complete their homework.
-Parents bring their youngsters throughout the day.
+The same holds true today.
+As soon as school is out, the students from the middle school walk to the library to read, visit, use the computers and complete their homework.
+Parents bring their younger children throughout the day.
 The high school students rush in to complete reports and homework assignments in the evening.
 Each year the library hosts a summer reading program for the children and teens and a winter reading program for the adults.

 The citizens of Collinsville have always loved their library.
 That care, concern, and love has held true since 1903 when the COE first met and made the library a priority until today when the current COE Club meets once a month to discuss the book of the month.